thunderseethe/thunderseethe.github.io/content/posts/lsp-base.md

 Before something can execute queries, we need to know what a query is.

 A query takes in some inputs, runs some code, and produces an output, which sounds indistinguishable from functions.
-What sets a query apart is caching its results, and only updating that cache when one of it's inputs change (and sometimes not even then).
+What sets a query apart, however, is the result caching, and incremental updating.
 As a side effect of this caching, our queries must be pure (i.e. side-effect free).
 Caching is key.
 We only want to run a query when we know it will produce a fresh value.